 Emerald Insight (available until further notice)

-Includes: research on COVID-19, management of epidemics and pandemics, and supply chain management free for anyone.
+Includes: Some articles on research on COVID-19, management of epidemics and pandemics, and supply chain management.

 JoVe Science Videos (available until further notice)

 Includes: Video content related to coronavirus outbreak and other related subjects.